What is holiday company travel insurance?

-That's why so many package holiday companies and airlines are also in the insurance business – allowing customers to bundle in travel cover while they pay for their flights and accommodation, or offering it to them after they've purchased their holiday.
+That's why so many package holiday companies and airlines are also in the insurance business – allowing customers to bundle in travel cover while they pay for their flights and accommodation, or offering it to them after they've bought their holiday.

 Holiday company travel insurance reviewed

 We've reviewed the cover on offer from 16 insurance policies sold by eight travel firms: Barrhead Travel, Exodus Travels, Hays Travel, Jet2, Love Holidays, On The Beach, Saga and Virgin Atlantic.